wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/JoomlaDemos.md

 [Joomlart Campaign](https://www.joomlart.com/joomla/templates/ja-campaign)
 This is just a sample joomla install with the stark template installed

+>     set WEBSITE_DISPLAY_NAME="My Campaign Demo"
 >     set "BASELINE DB REPOSITORY" to "campaign-db-baseline"
 >     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "campaign-webroot-sourcecode-baseline"

+If you are using the cloud-init method raher than StackScript these you should set

+>     export WEBSITE_DISPLAY_NAME="My Campaign Demo"
+>     export BASELINE DB REPOSITORY="campaign-db-baseline"
+>     export APPLICATION BASELINE SOURCECODE REPOSITORY="campaign-webroot-sourcecode-baseline"

 Once the application is installed, the username is "webmaster" and the password is "mnbcxz098321QQZZ"